Seed Library

 lavender

 🌼🌼🌼 - Confident.
-English Ellagance Purple Lavender has striking, bright purple blooms and silvery grey foliage.
+English Ellagance purple lavender has striking, bright purple blooms and silvery grey foliage.
 It emits the lovely fragrance we all love and is perfect for any sunny part of the garden.

 How to grow: Start seeds indoors until rooted.
 Transplant into warm, wet soil.
+Full sun.

 Nasturtium